Jazzcort/shimmy/README.md

 ```

 Now all traffic between the client and server will be visible in the Shimmy App.

+**If you encounter any path resolution issue, just use the absolute path.**

 ## Supported MCP Methods